MEDICAL ADVISORY COMMITTEE

 LENNOX HOYTE MD, MSEECS

 Dr. Hoyte is a Board Certified OB/Gyn and Fellowship Trained sub-specialist in Urogynecology and Female Pelvic Medicine and Reproductive Surgery (FPMRS).
 He is Associate Professor and Director of Urogynecology and Female Pelvic Medicine and Reconstructive Surgery at the University of South Florida in Tampa.
 He is an attending urogynecologist at the Tampa General Hospital, and director of urogynecology and the pelvic floor disorders group at TGH.
 Dr. Hoyte has participated in multiple research studies and is the author of Prolapse Repair: A Guide for Patients and Their Families as well as Robotic Hysterectomy.
 He received his Masters degree in Electrical engineering and Computer science from MIT, and his MD degree from Stanford Medical School.
-He received Residency training on OB/Gyn from Brigham and Womens and Massachussetts General Hospitals in Boston, and completed formal fellowship training in Female Pelvic Medicine and Reconstructive Surgery at Loyola University Medical Center in Chicago.
+He received OB/Gyn Residency training from Brigham and Women's and Massachussetts General Hospitals in Boston, and completed formal fellowship training in Female Pelvic Medicine and Reconstructive Surgery at Loyola University Medical Center in Chicago.
 He is a Diplomate of the American Board of Obstetrics and Gynecology and a Fellow of the American College of Obstetricians and Gynecologists (ACOG).
 Dr. Hoyte is also an elected member of the Society of Gynecologic Surgeons.

 ROGER R. DMOCHOWSKI MD, MMHC, FACS